jakainic/CrypticRNN/README.md

 # Cryptic RNN

 A sequence-to-sequence neural network for solving cryptic crossword clues.
+This will be part of a larger project with the aim of improving existing benchmarks for open-source LLM cryptic crossword solving.
+However, since it seems that much of the problem with LLMs solving cryptics is the mismatch between the relative coarseness of LLM tokenization and the character-level tokenization required for common types of wordplay, I was curious to start the investigation with an RNN encoder-decoder, which tokenizes at the character level.

 ## Project Structure